kminh06/clock-app/README.md

 - Extended my skills in programming web applications
 - Worked on bug-fixing and tackling complex problems

-At the end of the project, I've passed Web 1.0 Programming (static content).
-Web 2.0 is next ...
+At the end of the project, I've gained significant knowledge and experience in Frontend Development.